Sokoloco/eistoolbox/README.md

 ### Zfit

-The Zfit function is from Jean-Luc Dellis, [available here](https://www.mathworks.com/matlabcentral/fileexchange/19460-zfit).
+The original Zfit function is from Jean-Luc Dellis, [available here](https://www.mathworks.com/matlabcentral/fileexchange/19460-zfit).

 More fitting functions will be available in the future (such as Levenberg-Marquardt, Nelder-Mead, BFGS, Powell).
 If you have more algorithm suggestions, let me know.